Joel Granfors

 Joel Paul Granfors (born 24 June 2005), is a Swedish racing driver who most recently competed in the 2023 USF Pro 2000 Championship with Exclusive Autosport.
 He previously raced in the 2022 GB3 Championship with Fortec Motorsport, taking the runners-up position.

 Career

 Karting

 Granfors began karting in 2013, in Sweden.
-Highlights of his 7 year karting career include winning the 2017 MKR Series Sweden in the Junior 60 category, the 2018 SverigeCupen in the OK Junior category, and finishing 6th in the OK Junior category of the 2018 Swedish Karting Championship.
+Highlights of his seven-year karting career include winning the 2017 MKR Series Sweden in the Junior 60 category, the 2018 SverigeCupen in the OK Junior category, and finishing sixth in the OK Junior category of the 2018 Swedish Karting Championship.
 He competed in the CIK-FIA Karting European Championship in 2019.

 Aquila Synergy Cup Sweden

-Granfors made his car racing debut in the 2019 Aquila Synergy Cup Sweden, where he finished 5th in the standings with 5 wins and 8 podiums.
+Granfors made his car racing debut in the 2019 Aquila Synergy Cup Sweden, where he finished fifth in the standings with five wins and eight podiums.

-He continued in the championship in 2020, racing with his family team Granforce Racing alongside his younger brother Linus.
-With 9 wins and 11 podiums, he won the title.
+Granfors continued in the championship in 2020, racing with his family team Granforce Racing alongside his younger brother Linus.
+With nine wins and eleven podiums, he won the title.

 Formula Nordic

-Granfors competed in the 2020 Formula Nordic Championship with his family team Granforce Racing, where he won the title with 8 wins and 9 podiums.
+Granfors competed in the 2020 Formula Nordic Championship with his family team Granforce Racing, where he won the title with eight wins and nine podiums.